Preparing for the Future of Work through Upskilling and Reskilling

 Advances in AI and automation are proving to the entire industrialized world–from huge corporations to junior employees–that we need to acknowledge and adjust to these new realities.
-All of this translates into the need for organizations to prepare for extensive L&D programs that will transform their employees for the upcoming changes.
+All of this translates into the need for organizations to prepare extensive L&D programs that will transform the skill sets of employees for upcoming changes.

 Many companies have already initiated upskilling and reskilling programs.
-These will not only enable them to cope with the advent of powerful technologies but also benefit from important advantages.
+As we’ll show below, these will not only help them cope with the advent of powerful technologies but also lead to important organizational benefits.

-AI and Automation: What It All Means for Humans
+AI and Automation: What It All Means for Skills

-Whether a company embraces AI or falls by the wayside will be determined by how they adapt to new skill requirements, ensuring employees are upskilled to the specific near-future organizational needs.
+Whether a company embraces AI or falls by the wayside will be determined by how it adapts to new skill requirements, ensuring employees are ready for specific near-future organizational needs.
 In particular:

 AI Programming and Usage Skills

 Computer science, math, coding, UI/UX, and domain knowledge are all hard skills used to design and implement AI and automation technologies.
-Many of these skills will adapt over time due to the rapid changes in technology in practically every industry.
+Many of these skills will need to be adapted over time due to the rapid changes in technology in practically every industry.
+As AI-related tools become more commonplace, even employees who previously had few related skills will become involved.

 Soft Skills Complementary to Technological Developments

 People are still very much needed at every stage of creating and using AI and automation tools.
-To make the most of these assets, employees at all levels should brush up on their critical thinking, problem-solving, self-management, and cooperative soft skills.
+To make the most of these assets, employees at all levels should brush up on their critical thinking, problem-solving, self-management, and cooperative soft skills training.

 Getting Skills Up to Speed